hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 ## Setting up

-We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data.

-Since we are going to be working with this data on the **O2** cluster, we first need to log in.
+We will spend most of our time learning about the basics of the shell command-line interface (CLI) by exploring experimental data on the **O2** cluster.
+So, we will need to log in to this remote compute cluster first before we can start with the basics.

-Before we do either of those things, let's take a quick look at the basic architecture of a cluster environment.
+Let's take a quick look at the basic architecture of a cluster environment and some few cluster-specific jargon prior to logging in.

 <p align="center">
 <img src="../img/compute_cluster.png" width="500">
 </p>

 In the above image are represented all the computers that make up a **"cluster"** of computers.
 Each computer is usually a lot more powerful than any laptop or desktop computer we are used to working with and is referred to as a **"node"** (instead of computer).
-Each node has a desginated role, either for logging in or for performing computational analysis/work.
-A given cluster will usually have a few login nodes and several compute nodes.
+Each node has a desginated role, either for logging in or for performing computational analysis/work. **A given cluster will usually have a few login nodes and several compute nodes.**

 The data on a cluster is also stored differently than what we are used to with our laptops and desktops, in that it is not computer- or node-specific storage, but all of the data is available to all the nodes in a cluster.
-This ensures that you don't have to worry about which node is working on your analysis.

-We will be going into a lot more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.
-For now, it a basic understanding is sufficient to get started with learning to interact with a computer using shell commands.
-Let's learn how to connect to O2.
+This ensures that you don't have to worry about which node is working on your analysis. *We will be going into more depth about the cluster architecture, storage systems and best practices on the last day of this workshop.*

 ### Logging in to O2

 #### O2 accounts

-All clusters require you to have an account to be able to log in.
-In that way it is similar to any apps that store your data or information.

-For this workshop we will be using training accounts created for us by the HMS Research Computing team, they are the folks that manage the O2 cluster.
-Each of us should have our own training account associated with a password.
-These training accounts will be available for workshop-related activities from today until the last day of the workshop.
+For this workshop we will be using training accounts to log in.
+These have been created for us by the [HMS Research Computing](https://rc.hms.harvard.edu/) (HMS-RC) team, they are the folks that manage the O2 cluster.
+We will be providing each of you with your own *training* account associated with a password for the duration of this workshop.

 > If you are interested in getting your own account on O2, please follow the intructions [provided here](https://wiki.rc.hms.harvard.edu/display/O2/Frequently+Asked+Questions+and+Answers#FrequentlyAskedQuestionsandAnswers-Accountsandloggingin) after this workshop.

 #### Tool(s) to access remote computers/clusters